-Adult learners account for 40% of postsecondary students.
+Adult learners currently account for 40% of postsecondary students.
 While a returning student is anyone who has experienced some postsecondary education and wants to return to school for more, adult students are typically defined as those who are older than 25 years old.
 Adult students can also be returning students; the two are not mutually exclusive.
 In literature, returning and adult students are considered “nontraditional” because they aren’t 18-year-olds fresh out of high school and attending college for the first-time.
 This designation as “nontraditional” doesn’t mean much these days.
-The number of adult students increased 42% between 2000 and 2010 and adult students are projected to account for 61% of all students by 2019.
+The number of adult students increased 42% between 2000 and 2010 and adult students are projected to account for 42% of all students by 2025.

 Benefits of Returning to School

 Going to college as an adult is no different from going straight to college from high school, except that you’ve gained more life experience.
 All students, no matter their ages, gain access to unique opportunities while they’re at school: theater, comedy shows, famous guest lecturers, well-learned professors, the library, and sporting events.
 Of course, there may be fewer extracurricular experiences if you are considering an online-only or vocational program, but the idea is the same.

 School exists not only to help you learn the subject matter, but to help you grow as a person and enjoy your time there.
 As a returning or adult student, you may be nervous but you have already developed the skills that you need to be successful in school: time management, independence, patience, and attention to detail.
 All that’s left is to find a program that works for you.
 Below are some common ways returning to college works for adults.